Safety & IT Security

 At PartnerComm, we approach communication with the goal of changing behavior, through education, to create a culture of safety.
 The safest work environment occurs when employees at all levels of the organization are invested in a common goal.
 In short, it’s everyone’s responsibility.

-Start with a brand
+Start with a brand.

 Giving your corporate safety program a brand identity that people can relate to is key to employee engagement.

-Make sure the look and feel reflects your organization’s core beliefs and values.
+Make sure the look and feel reflects your organization's core beliefs and values.
 Add a tagline for greater emphasis.

 Make it impactful and memorable.
 Use it on all internal communication.

-Develop effective programs
+Develop effective programs.

+Every company should have programs that include reliable processes and procedures.
+They need to include all appropriate industry topics and be easily available to all employees.
 If you need help, OSHA provides recommendations for implementing workplace safety procedures.
 Likewise, the SANS Institute offers guidance on protecting data assets.
 TechWise suggests these tips to safeguard information technology.

-Educate your workforce
+Educate your workforce.

 Promoting awareness and understanding of your programs can take whatever form works best for your employees.
 The key is to communicate often.
 Feed your employees a steady cadence of training sessions and promotional campaigns using a variety of delivery methods.